Scene of the Crime - Fork It Over

-Professor Kramer and the Mystery of the Russian Blood
+The Professor.
+The Oilfield Mystery (Professor Kramer and the Mystery of the Russian Blood)

 Adelgunde, a Contemporary History Professor at the University of Vienna becomes the young Russian Jekaterina's doctoral thesis supervisor.
 But Jekatarina didn't pick her supervisor on a whim.
 Adelgunde's father was abducted when working in oil fields during the Russian occupation and was never seen again.
 Jekatarina claims he started a family before he died and claims to be his granddaughter.
 When both women start to dig into their family history, which is linked to a current murder case, their personal and political differences become flagrant.
 And a long buried family secret comes to light.